pablo-abc/felte-docs/markdown/docs/en/latest/getting-started.md

 ## Getting started

-To start you will only need to install Felte from npm.
+Felte is a JavaScript library that tries to help you ease the management of forms, form validation and the reporting of validation errors.
+To use its basic functionalities you'll only need the base `felte` package from npm.

 ```sh
 npm i -S felte